edviareal/Data-Science-Training/README.md

-# SoloAdventures
+# Data-Science-Training
-A collection of personal solo journey and adventures
+A collection of data science training